Loading breathing exercise...

 Practice notes

-Helpful reminders so the pattern stays gentle and sustainable.
+Helpful reminders so the pattern stays sustainable day after day.

 Let the second inhale gently fill the upper lungs without lifting the shoulders.